 Middle English scolere, from Old English scolere "student, one who receives instruction in a school, one who learns from a teacher," from Medieval Latin scholaris, "a pupil, scholar," noun use of Late Latin scholaris "of a school," from Latin schola (see school (n.1), and compare scholastic).

-Old English scolere "student," from Medieval Latin scholaris, noun use of Late Latin scholaris "of a school," from Latin schola (see school (n.1)).
-Greek scholastes meant "one who lives at ease."
 The Medieval Latin word was widely borrowed (Old French escoler, French écolier, Old High German scuolari, German Schüler).
-The modern English word might be a Middle English reborrowing from French.
-Fowler points out that in British English it typically has been restricted to those who attend a school on a scholarship.
+Not common in English before 14c. and the modern use might be a reborrowing.
+In British English it typically has been restricted to those who attend a school on a scholarship (1510s).

 The spelling in sch- begins to appear late 14c.
 The broader meaning "learned person," especially one having great knowledge of philosophy and classical literature, is from late 13c.